What is Gum Disease?

-Following your hygiene appointment, your teeth and gums will feel will feel squeaky clean, smooth and healthy.
+Following your hygiene appointment, your teeth and gums will feel squeaky clean, smooth and healthy.

 In the case of root planning and scaling, its normal to feel a little sore for a few hours after treatment as this is a much deeper clean.
 However, you can go about your normal activities.